tosburn3/Fast_Self-Forced_Inspirals/README.md

 Running `./NIT_inspiral` without any arguments will give a list of the possible arguments.
 The various options and how to use the code are given below.

-Before computing a NIT inspiral you must first compute the the averaged forcing functions.
+One feature of this code is to demonstrate how the NIT averaged forcing functions are calculated from a self-force interpolation model.
 This is performed in two steps:

 1. ./NIT_inspiral -d (to decompose the self-force into Fourier modes)
 2. ./NIT_inspiral -c (to compute the averaged forcing functions from the Fourier coefficients)

-A NIT inspiral can now be computed with
+A NIT inspiral based on these user-generated NIT coefficients can now be computed with

 ```
 ./NIT_inspiral -n p0 e0 q